Asset Tap

 Asset Tap uses a data-driven provider system where AI providers are defined entirely through YAML configuration files.
 No code changes are needed to add, remove, or modify providers.

-Included Provider
+Included Providers

 Text-to-Image Models